 …All the Way Through to Checkout

 Your Connected TV ad will get people engaged with your ad on television, but what’s going to get them to your website and through to checkout?
-Make sure that same CTV experience blends seamlessly onto your other channels, too.
-Our MNTN Multi-Touch feature boosts your campaign’s memorability through serving related ads across other household devices, once your Connected TV ad is viewed in full.
-Enhance these assets through:
+By making that same CTV experience go omnichannel.
+Performance solutions like MNTN do this by serving ads on premium CTV inventory via 150+ TV Networks, no matter where audiences are in the funnel.
+You can enhance your campaign’s memorability through some of these best practices on your creative:

 Matching the look, message and CTA of your ads as your TV creative